 Shazia Ahmad provides our pharmaceutical Sponsors with extensive rare-disease expertise, insight, and direction on the design and implementation of study recruitment and retention plans.
 Before joining our organization, Shazia served as a study coordinator at the National Institutes of Health (NIH), where she was involved in the coordination of various rare-disease studies.
 Throughout her career, she has worked with many rare diseases, including cystic fibrosis, pulmonary arterial hypertension, Kawasaki disease, sickle cell disease, Tourette syndrome, Lyme disease, restless legs syndrome, and pediatric multiple sclerosis.

-Director, Patient & Physician Services
+Senior Director, Patient & Physician Services